FR-44 Insurance Florida: What It Is, Cost & How It Differs From SR-22

 • Your specific driving history may disqualify you from preferred-tier pricing even at FR-44 carriers

 Specialty agencies like Breathe Easy Insurance, Foxx Insurance, and SR22 Direct can shop multiple FR-44 carriers on your behalf, which often yields the lowest available rate.
 This is especially valuable given how much pricing varies across non-standard insurers.
+If you've had your license suspended as a result of your DUI, our guide on car insurance with a suspended license outlines your options.

 How Long Do You Need FR-44 in Florida?

 Florida requires drivers to maintain FR-44 coverage for a minimum of 3 years from the date your license is reinstated or your revocation period ends.
 The clock only runs while you have continuous, active coverage in place.
 And while the DUI conviction itself stays on your Florida driving record for 75 years, most insurers typically adjust your rates back toward normal within 5 to 10 years after the conviction.
+Learn more about managing car insurance after a DUI for strategies to reduce costs over time.

 A Single Lapse Resets the Clock